 IGF1R encodes an insulin receptor.

-In healthy tissue, IFG1R plays helps signaling to a cell that it’s time to grow or divide.
+In healthy tissue, IGF1R helps signal to a cell that it’s time to grow or divide.
 When mutated, it may signal too often, leading to uncontrolled cell division, or it may produce too many receptors for insulin, causing cells to grow at a faster rate.

 Get started and a Cure Forward Clinical Trial Navigator will help you access active clinical trial options.

 We humans have an elaborate relationship with insulin, the hormone that instructs our body on how to process the food we eat.
-In healthy individuals, insulin tells us if we should immediately process the food we eat, or if we should store it in a usable form for later.
+In healthy individuals, insulin tells us if we should immediately process the food we eat or if we should store it in a usable form for later.
 The hormone is also involved in human health: too little insulin can lead to conditions like diabetes.
-Overactivity of insulin—and associated players and pathways – could lead to conditions like cancer.
+Overactivity of insulin—and associated players and pathways—can lead to conditions like cancer.

 One of the main players that helps insulin do its job in the human body is IGF1R.
-IGF1R is a gene that encodes for the IGF1R (insulin-growth factor 1-receptor) protein.
-As the name suggests, the protein is a receptor for its binding partner, insulin-like growth factor-1 (IGF1).
+IGF1R is a gene that encodes for the IGF1R (insulin-like growth factor 1 receptor) protein.
+As the name suggests, the protein is a receptor for its binding partner, insulin-like growth factor 1 (IGF1).
 IGF1 is a hormone very similar to insulin in shape and size, capable of instructing cells and tissues to grow as we progress throughout life.

 Under cancerous conditions, the story is a little different.
 Very frequently, mutations—or changes in the DNA—make normal genes go awry.
-Since IGF1R is found in nearly all tissue types, mutations in IGF1R have been found myriad cancers: breast, prostate, gastric, lung, and colorectal cancers, as well as sarcomas, among others.
+Since IGF1R is found in nearly all tissue types, mutations in IGF1R have been found in myriad cancers: breast, prostate, gastric, lung, and colorectal cancers, as well as sarcomas, among others.

 However, according to the scientific literature, more than 10 drugs targeting the IGF1R protein had entered clinical trials by 2013.
 Despite the limited effectiveness of the aforementioned inhibitors, the IGF1R pathway is one of the most extensively studied in cancer, and pharmaceutical companies are still trying to develop successful drugs against the protein.
 Companies have tried to develop antibodies that can bind to the exterior side of the receptor (to occlude binding of IGF1), or drugs that can fit into the energy-binding groove on the interior of the receptor (so the protein cannot be activated).
 But, to date, the most efficient way to shut down the IGF1R pathway is not known.

-Although potent ways of targeting IGF1R directly do not yet exist, researchers are working hard to identify predictive markers and combinations for therapy for patients who have the gene mutated.
-Ultimately, the way you decide to be treated should be discussed at length with your clinician, who can provide specific information on what your options are for therapy.
+Although potent ways of targeting IGF1R directly do not yet exist, researchers are working hard to identify predictive markers and combinations of therapy for patients who have the gene mutated.
+Ultimately, the way you decide to be treated should be discussed at length with your clinician, who can provide specific information on what your options are.